Actor Jay Johnston, known for 'Bob's Burgers' character, arrested on Capitol riot charges – KION546

 An actor known for his roles on the comedy television shows “Bob’s Burgers” and “Mr. Show with Bob and David” was arrested Wednesday on charges that he joined a mob of Donald Trump supporters in confronting police officers during the U.S. Capitol riot, court records show.

 Jay Johnston, 54, of Los Angeles, was arrested there on charges including civil disorder, a felony.
-He is expected to make his initial court appearance in California on Wednesday.
-An attorney for Johnston didn’t immediately respond to a telephone call and text message seeking comment.
+A federal magistrate judge agreed to free Johnston on $25,000 bond after his initial court appearance in California.
+A public defender who represented him at the hearing declined to comment.

 Video footage captured Johnston pushing against police and helping rioters who attacked officers guarding an entrance to the Capitol in a tunnel on the Lower West Terrace, according to an FBI agent’s affidavit.
 Johnston held a stolen police shield over his head and passed it to other rioters during the attack on Jan.
 6, 2021, the affidavit says.